 Scenario 4: A male student reports that his ex-girlfriend has been sending him harassing text messages.
 The ex-girlfriend attends another university 200 miles away.
 While at home over summer break, the ex-girlfriend showed up at the student's house every day asking if he has a new girlfriend at school.
-Now that he has returned to school, she sends him daily text messages late at school.
-Now that he has returned to school, she sends him daily text messages late at night and the victim receives them when he is inside his on-campus dorm room.
+Now that he has returned to school, she sends him daily text messages threatening to "check-in" on him on-campus.
+The ex-girlfriend sends these text messages late at night and the victim receives them when he is inside his on-campus dorm room.
 Include one incident of Stalking in both the on-campus category and in the on-campus student housing facility category if the male student fears for his safety as a result of this behavior.

 Scenario 5: A male student reported a Stalking course of conduct to Campus Police during the spring semester.
 During the investigation, Campus Police established that the first incident in the Stalking course of conduct to occur on Clery Act geography took place on public property.
-When the student returned to campus for the fall semester, the Stalking continued when the perpetrator repeatedly waited for the victim in the hallway outside the victim's dorm room in an on-campus student housing facility.
+When the student returned to campus for the fall semester, the Stalking continued when the perpetrator repeatedly waited for the victim in the hallway outside the victim's down room in an on-campus student housing facility.
 Since the spring and fall Stalking incidents involved the same victim and the same perpetrator, the fall incidents should be considered a continuation of the Stalking course of conduct that started in the spring.
 Include this as one Stalking incident on public property.

-Effects of Sexual Violenc,e
+Effects of Sexual Violenc, e